 - The Gay Bolero is a stylish and very unusually constructed jacket and a fascinating knit which results in an extremely striking garment.

-The Gay Bolero is knitted using Excelana North, fingering weight, a soft, fingering weight 100% British wool, spun for us in nearby Yorkshire and dyed in-house by Susan and her team.
-Gay Bolero is shown here in a combination of Land Army Green and Saharan Sand and would fabulous in many combinations such as Dark as Night and Alabaster for a nautical look or Charcoal and Sheffield Steel for monochromatic sophistication.
+The Gay Bolero is knitted using Excelana North fingering weight a soft, fingering weight 100% British wool, spun for us in nearby Yorkshire and dyed in-house by Susan and her team.
+Shown here in two colourways using shades Saharan Sand and Land Army Green , and the second colourway using Limestone and Coral Lombard.
+The Gay Bolero would also look fabulous in many other colour combinations such as Dark as Night and Alabaster for a nautical look or Charcoal and Sheffield Steel for monochromatic sophistication.